 Much like the bookshop, a hospital is really something I would usually recommend.
 This one, however, is different.
 It was originally used as a religious building, before being converted in 1488 and comes complete with a beautiful facade.
 This pretty much epitomises Venice: nothing is the same.

 The Rialto Bridge is a particularly large bridge that goes over the Grand Canal.
 It is beautiful bridge and a very touristy spot.
 That means there are a lot of expensive restaurants in the area but I was surprised to find that you really don’t have to travel too far away to find cheaper places with good quality food.

-I was surprised to be able to find the Guggenheim when it’s so easy to get lost in Venice.
-I didn’t know exactly what to expect when visiting my first Guggenheim museum but it expect what I saw.
-The building was modern and the art included cubist and expressionist paintings.
-My visit also coincided with a tour and a group of us were taken around the minimalist exhibit by a guide who explained the images to us.
-It was certainly worthwhile, minimalism has never been a genre that particularly appealed to me but the talk made me look at it in a different way and understand more as to how it works.
+I was surprised to be able to actually find the Guggenheim when it’s so easy to get lost in Venice.
+I didn’t know exactly what to expect when visiting my first Guggenheim museum but the building was modern and the art included cubist and expressionist paintings.
+My visit coincided with a tour and a group of us were taken around the minimalist exhibition by a guide who explained the images to us.
+It was certainly worthwhile, minimalism has never been a genre that particularly appealed to me but the talk made me look at it in a different way and understand more as to how it is meant to be seen.